 I’ve heard Jim Rohn’s incredibly insightful quote on a number of occasions.
-Every time it’s mentioned – I seem to pause for a moment, as the message that lives there is simply so powerful.
-Those we surround ourselves with is a critical life choice; as we can begin to mirror the moods, problems and passions of those around us.
+Every time it’s mentioned — I seem to pause for a moment, as the message is simply that powerful.
+Those we surround ourselves with could easily be viewed as a critical life choice; as we absorb the moods, problems and the passions of those around us.

-Instinctively, I think we first apply this concept to our personal lives – quickly completing a review of our inner circle of friends and family.
-But really we should be applying this to our work lives as well.
+Instinctively, we might first apply this concept to our personal lives — quickly completing a review of our inner circle of friends and family.
+But really we should also applying this mantra to our work lives.
 The same standard holds there.
-Those we surround ourselves with can affect our work lives tremendously and we shouldn’t miss the opportunity to harness that potential.
+Those we surround ourselves with can affect our work lives tremendously — for the better or for the worse.

 - A mentor.
 An individual with whom you feel entirely comfortable.
 They should have a working knowledge of your “dream” career direction or path.
 Trust is paramount and being candid is required.